Oliver Wyman: COVID-19 pandemic

 Oliver Wyman cancelled summer internships in 2020 due to the COVID-19 pandemic, replacing some internship offers with full-time offers for the upcoming year.
 Start dates for new graduates were again delayed and the company enacted a hiring freeze, but pledged not to lay off any workers.
 In a statement published by The Washington Post, CEO Dan Glaser promised job security: "I want to say to all of you that while we are in the thick of this global pandemic, your job is secure... we are among the fortunate not to have to worry about profitability or whether we’re going to survive."

-Awards

-Oliver Wyman is frequently named among the top management firms globally.
-It has ranked in the top 10 of Vault's best consulting firms since the list was created in 2001, and currently sits at #6 overall.
-Although the company is founded and headquartered in the United States, it receives some of its highest accolades abroad, holding the #4 spot in Europe after Roland Berger and #11 in Asia.

-In 2019, it was listed as a Fortune 100 Best Company to Work For, Fortune 100 Best Workplace for Millennials, Stonewall Top 100 LGBT+ Employers, Working Mothers 100 Best Companies, and Peoples 50 Companies That Care.
-Oliver Wyman also received a perfect score on the Corporate Equality Index.
-It has been ranked on The Financial Times Best Places to Work in Finance and Consulting (UK) survey and Fortunes Best Companies to Work For In New York.